Vancouver Trump Tower opens to raucous protest

 People carrying anti-Trump signs took part in a raucous demonstration to the sound of reggae music outside the grand opening of the Trump Tower in Vancouver on Tuesday.

-Some protesters carried signs reading “Love Trumps Hate” and “Deport Racism” behind metal barriers protecting the 69-storey building that has become a focal point for demonstrations against U.S. President Donald Trump.
+Some protesters carried signs reading “Love Trumps Hate” and “Deport Racism” behind metal barriers protecting the 69-storey building, which has become a focal point for demonstrations against U.S. President Donald Trump.

 The $360-million hotel and condominium development, with a unique twisting design by late architect Arthur Erickson, had a soft launch last month.
-Trump’s sons, Donald Trump Jr. and Eric Trump, were scheduled to attend the grand opening.
+Trump’s sons, Donald Trump Jr. and Eric Trump, attended the grand opening.

 For subscribers: Troubled Trump Toronto hotel put on the block